O’Dea High School logo

 About

-O’Dea High School is excited to announce the launch of our first ever March Madness Bracket Tournament!
+O’Dea High School is excited to bring back our annual March Madness Bracket Tournament!

 Whether you’re a seasoned basketball expert or just enjoy the excitement of the game, we welcome everyone in the O’Dea family to join in on the fun.
 Make your picks, cheer for your teams, and show off your Irish pride as we come together for this thrilling tournament experience.